 Note: you can also use a humidity dome to keep the soil moist and the seeds warm.
 You can learn more about humidity domes in my article here.

 A plant mister is also helpful when caring for newly sprouted seedlings.
 As with seeds, it is easy to over water seedlings when using a cup or bowl to water them.

 A spray bottle lets you control precisely the amount of water each plant gets.
 That way, you can avoid drowning the seedling or causing root rot before it can really get established.

 Plants in the great outdoors will naturally accumulate some dust on the leaves.
-However, the wind and rain will wash the dust away in time.
+However, the wind and rain will wash the dust away in due course.

 The solution is to clean the leaves of your plants!
-Every so often, use a plant mister to spray water on the leaves of your plants.
+Every so often, use a plant mister to spray water right on the leaves.

 Then, use a cloth to wipe off the dust that has collected on the leaves.
-Believe it or not, a layer of dust on a plant’s leaves will interfere with photosynthesis, since the dust prevents the plant from absorbing as much light as it could.
+Believe it or not, a layer of dust on a plant will interfere with photosynthesis (the dust prevents the plant from absorbing as much light as it could).

 This leads to less energy and slower growth for the plant.
 Cleaning with a spray bottle will keep your plants healthy and clean!

 Both indoor and outdoor plants can fall victim to an attack by pests.
-For example, aphids are a common pest that affects many types of plants.
+For example, aphids are a common pest that affects many types of plants (both indoor and outdoor).

 There are many ways to get rid of aphids and other garden pests.
 A plant mister offers a pest control method that is both easy and environmentally friendly.